Skip to main content

 Prostate issues can lead to ED.
 The prostate is responsible for creating one of the components of semen.
 Long-term inflammation of the prostate or prostate cancer can cause painful ejaculation and difficulty achieving an erection.

-About 40% of men over 45 years old have lower-than-normal levels of testosterone, also known as “low T.” In addition to ED, low T can cause many different types of men’s health conditions including:
+About 40% of men over age 45 have lower-than-normal levels of testosterone, also known as “low T.” In addition to ED, low T can cause many different types of health conditions in men including:

 The lower the level of testosterone, the more symptoms you may experience.
-This is very easy to identify with a simple blood test.
+This can be diagnosed with a simple blood test.
 And it can be managed with medications.
 Once testosterone levels are brought back to normal, most people will notice their ED symptoms get better or go away altogether.

 Conditions that affect your nerves or blood vessels can interfere with the communication between your penis and brain.
 These include: